 The Utah Shakespeare Festival presents life-affirming classic and contemporary plays in repertory, with Shakespeare as our cornerstone.
 These plays are enhanced by interactive experiences which entertain, enrich, and educate.

-In 2001 the National Governors Association honored the Utah Shakespeare Festival with the award for Distinguished Service in the Arts for Artistic Production at its Ninety-third Annual Meeting in Providence, Rhode Island.
-Established in 1980, the National Governors Association Award for Distinguished Service to the Arts is given in two categories: artistic production and arts support.
+In 2001 the National Governors Association honored the Utah Shakespeare Festival with the award for Distinguished Service in the Arts for Artistic Production at its ninety-third annual meeting in Providence, Rhode Island.
 The award recognizes outstanding service to the arts, focusing on contributions that improve the quality of life and bring distinction to the state or community.

-The Utah Shakespeare Festival has also been the recipient of numerous other awards.
-Most recently the Festival was honored with the Best of State Award in arts and entertainment.
-The Best of State program “is dedicated to promoting higher visibility and public awareness for outstanding individuals, businesses, and organizations throughout Utah.”
+The Utah Shakespeare Festival has also been the recipient of numerous other awards, including the Best of State Award in arts and entertainment.
 In addition Festival Founder Fred C. Adams was named Utah’s 2003 Entrepreneur of the Year for Community Enrichment by Ernst & Young, and in 2010 received both the Utah Governor’s Award in the Humanities and the Burbage Award for a lifetime of service to the international Shakespearean theatre community.

 The Festival was founded in 1961, presented its first season in 1962.
-In 2011, it will celebrated its 50th Anniversary Season.
+In 2013, it presented its fifty-second season.
 It is one of the oldest and largest Shakespearean festivals in North America.
 The Festival is located in Cedar City, Utah, a community of approximately 28,000 people, and is within a day’s drive of seven national parks and numerous national and state forests, monuments, and recreation areas.
 Via Interstate-15, it is two and a half hours northeast of Las Vegas, Nevada and three and a half hours south of Salt Lake City, Utah.
 The Festival is located on and around the Southern Utah University campus.

-The Summer Festival offers free nightly Greenshows featuring music, song, and tales on two outdoor stages; the New American Playwrights Project, showcasing work of new playwrights; free literary seminars, Tuesday–Sunday, discussing the season’s plays; bi-weekly props, actor, and costume seminars; backstage tours; and play orientations before all shows.
+The Summer Festival offers free nightly Greenshows featuring music, song, and tales on the green; the New American Playwrights Project, showcasing work of new playwrights; free literary seminars; props, actor, and costume seminars; backstage tours; Repertory Magic, allowing guests to watch and ask questions about the twice-a-day scene changes; and play orientations before shows.

-The Fall Festival offers free literary seminars, Wednesday–Sunday, discussing the season’s shows; free actor seminars every Wednesday and Friday; free props seminars every Thursday and Saturday; intimate and detailed backstage tours Thursdays and Saturdays; and play orientations before all shows.
+The Fall Festival offers free literary seminars; free actor seminars; free props seminars; intimate and detailed backstage tours; Repertory Magic; and play orientations.

 R. Scott Phillips was named executive director in October 2007, succeeding Founder Fred C. Adams at the helm of the Festival.
 Adams now functions as executive producer emeritus and executive director of the Festival Centre Project.
-David Ivers and Brian Vaughn were named as artistic directors in 2011.
+David Ivers and Brian Vaughn were named artistic directors in 2011.
 A six-member executive council works with Phillips, Ivers, and Vaughn as the day-to-day leadership.
-A thirty-person volunteer regional board of governors oversees all long range planning, marketing, and development of the Festival and is chaired by Nancy Slitz.
+A thirty-person volunteer regional board of governors oversees all long-range planning, marketing, and development of the Festival and is chaired by Mark Moench.

-The Festival employs thirty people year-round.
-The summer and fall production company consists of approximately 250 individuals.
+The Festival employs thirty-two people year-round.
+The production company consists of approximately 250 individuals.
 Approximately six non-acting positions are needed in areas such as production, marketing, management, and administration to support each performer seen on stage.
 Over 200 additional community members donate their time to support Festival activities.

 The Adams Shakespearean Theatre, dedicated in 1977, was designed by Douglas N. Cook, Festival producing artistic director emeritus, along with Max Anderson of the Utah State Building Board, and is patterned after drawings and research of sixteenth century Tudor stages.
 Experts say it is one of a few theatres that come close to the design of the Shakespeare’s Globe Theatre.
 It is so authentic, in fact, that the British Broadcasting Company filmed part of its Shakespeare series there.
 It is named for Grace Adams Tanner, a major benefactor of the Festival, and her parents, Thomas D. and Luella R. Adams.
 It seats 887.